 Maybe you already know that these companies give back to the community.
-Or, maybe, like me, you buy these products because you like them, never even knowing of their generous nature.
-These companies donate either products or money to charity with every purchase.
+Or, maybe, like me, you buy these products because you like them, never even knowing of their generosity.
+All of these companies donate either products or money to charity with every purchase.

 This post contains affiliate links.
 See my disclosure policy for more information.